jonathanpotts/RecipeCatalog/src/AIDataGenerator/README.md

 The following configuration options are available:

+- OpenAI
-- AITextGenerator
+    - ChatCompletion
-    - Endpoint - **(Required for Azure OpenAI Service)** Azure OpenAI Service Endpoint
+        - Model - **(Required)** Chat completion model (e.g. gpt-3.5-turbo, gpt-4o); use deployment name for Azure OpenAI Service
-    - ApiKey - **(Required)** API key for OpenAI or Azure OpenAI Service
+        - Key - **(Required)** API key for OpenAI or Azure OpenAI Service
-    - ChatCompletionsDeploymentName
-        - OpenAI - Chat Completions model (defaults to gpt-3.5-turbo); supports gpt-3.5-turbo or gpt-4-turbo-preview
-        - Azure OpenAI Service - **(Required)** Deployment name for Chat Completions model; supports gpt-35-turbo (0125) or gpt-4 (0125-preview)
-    - EmbeddingsEndpoint - **(Azure OpenAI Service)** Azure OpenAI Service Endpoint to use for embeddings; Defaults to Endpoint
+        - Endpoint - Azure OpenAI Service endpoint; only used when using Azure OpenAI Service
+    - TextEmbedding
-    - EmbeddingsApiKey - **(Azure OpenAI Service)** API key for Azure OpenAI Service Endpoint to use for embeddings; Defaults to ApiKey
+        - Model - **(Required)** Text embedding model (e.g. text-embedding-ada-002, text-embedding-3-small); use deployment name for Azure OpenAI Service
-    - EmbeddingsDeploymentName
-        - OpenAI - Embeddings model (defaults to text-embedding-3-small); supports text-embedding-ada-002 or text-embedding-3-small
-        - Azure OpenAI Service - **(Required)** Deployment name for Embeddings model; supports text-embedding-ada-002 or text-embedding-3-small
+        - Key - **(Required)** API key for OpenAI or Azure OpenAI Service
-- AIImageGenerator
-    - Endpoint - **(Required for Azure OpenAI Service)** Azure OpenAI Service Endpoint
+        - Endpoint - Azure OpenAI Service endpoint; only used when using Azure OpenAI Service
+    - TextToImage
-    - ApiKey - **(Required)** API key for OpenAI or Azure OpenAI Service
+        - Key - **(Required)** API key for OpenAI or Azure OpenAI Service
+        - Endpoint - Azure OpenAI Service endpoint; only used when using Azure OpenAI Service
-    - DeploymentName - **(Required for Azure OpenAI Service)** Deployment name for Image Generation model; supports dall-e-3
+        - Deployment - Deployment for dall-e-3; only used when using Azure OpenAI Service
-    - Size - Size of generated image; supports 1024x1024, 1024x1792, or 1792x1024 (defaults to 1024x1024)
-    - Quality - Quality of image; supports standard or hd (defaults to standard)
-    - Style - Style of image; supports vivid or natural (defaults to vivid)
 - Worker
     - Cuisines - **(Required)** List of cuisines to generate recipes for (default values in appsettings.json)
     - RecipesPerCuisine - Number of recipes to generate for each cuisine